Collier County, Florida

 Collier County's main administration building, left, and the back end of the county courthouse, right.

 Collier County is a county in the U.S. state of Florida.
 As of the 2020 census, its population was 375,752; an increase of 16.9% since the 2010 United States Census.
-Its county seat is Naples, where the county offices were moved from Everglades City in 1962.
-Collier County comprises the Naples-Marco Island Metropolitan Statistical Area (MSA), which, along with the Cape Coral-Fort Myers (Lee County) MSA and the Clewiston (Hendry County, Glades County) Micropolitan Statistical Area (μSA), is included in the Cape Coral-Fort Myers-Naples Combined Statistical Area (CSA).
+Its county seat is East Naples, where the county offices were moved from Everglades City in 1962.
+Collier County comprises the Naples–Marco Island Metropolitan Statistical Area (MSA), which, along with the Cape Coral–Fort Myers (Lee County) MSA and the Clewiston (Hendry County, Glades County) Micropolitan Statistical Area (μSA), is included in the Cape Coral–Fort Myers–Naples Combined Statistical Area (CSA).

 History

 Archaeology at Platt Island in the Big Cypress National Preserve shows humans settled in what is now Collier County more than 2000 years ago.
 The Calusa people had an extensive presence in the area when Europeans arrived.